nadeemlab/DeepLIIF/Model Types.md

 ## Available Models
 Currently we provide 5 models ready to be used with `deepliif` package.

 Input training data typically is a row of same-shaped square patches stitched together.
-Using DeepLIIF as an example, the input in the publicated paper is (IHC, Hematoxylin, DAPI, Lap2, Marker, Seg).
+Using DeepLIIF as an example, the input in the published paper is (IHC, Hematoxylin, DAPI, Lap2, Marker, Seg).
 This can be understood as (base mod, mod 1, mod 2, mod 3, mod 4, seg).

 |Model Name|Full Model Name|Tasks|Description|Training Data|Additional Config|
 |----------|---------------|-----|-----------|-------------|-----------------|